soshial/xdxf_makedict/format_standard/xdxf_description.md

     The <ar> tag groups together all the stuff related to one key-phrase.
     The following tags are allowed only in between <ar></ar> tags.

-    2.1. `<k>` Key phrase is a phrase by which an article containing it can be found alphabetically.
+    1. `<k>` Key phrase is a phrase by which an article containing it can be found alphabetically.
         Article may contain more than one key phrase and always at least one.
 If there are more than one <k>, while the article is opened by one key-phrase, the dictionary software should show all other variants in the article.
 Tag <k> may not be nested in another <k>.
         * <opt> Marks optional part of key-phrase.
 The article is searched by the <k> contents without <opt> contents, but showed in the article with it.
 Tag <opt> might be used only in between <k></k> tags.

-    2.2. `<def>`  This tag marks a group of definitions which fall into a certain category and every definition itself.
+    2. `<def>` This tag marks a group of definitions which fall into a certain category and every definition itself.
         For English language those categories could be parts of speech.
 For example: noun, verb, adverb, etc.
         Note that <def> tags can be nested.
-For articles that have logical format shells may use <def> tag in a similar way as <blockquote> tag is used in HTML, or may also put '1)','2)'... or 1.','2.'... or 'A.','B.'... etc. before each definition, and increase the font size of '1)','2)'... etc. according to the nesting level.
+For articles that have logical format shells may use <def> tag in a similar way as `<blockquote>` tag is used in HTML, or may also put '1)','2)'... or 1.','2.'... or 'A.','B.'... etc. before each definition, and increase the font size of '1)','2)'... etc. according to the nesting level.
         The `<def>` tag must be inside <ar> even if the article is simple and there is nothing to group.